| KHADER ADNAN MOHAMMAD MUSA

 for being particularly brutal in their treatment of prisoners, who told

 Khader that his head should be exploded.
-Although his

 interrogation period has ended, Khader remains under hunger strike for